-Charles E. Hires was the first person to brew root beer commercially, though he didn’t invent root beer -- everyone had a home recipe for it.
+Charles E. Hires was the first person to brew root beer commercially, though he didn’t invent root beer.
+Until he came along, root beer was something you made at home, and everyone had a slightly different home recipe for it.

 Charles had saved up $400 along the way, which enabled him to set up his own drug store at Sixth and Spruce streets in Philadelphia.
 He slept over the store, and ate his meals at a boarding house next door.
 One day, he was watching basements being excavated for new houses, and noticed clay being dug up which he realized was potters clay (aka “Fuller’s Earth” as it was called at the time.
 Much of Philadelphia still has a underlying layer of potter’s clay.)
 It was sold at drug stores for cleaning uses: wool, flannel and getting grease spots out.
 When you wanted some at a drug store, someone working there would break off clumps for you, and weigh it out.
 Charles arranged to buy it from the excavators who were digging up the basements: they were happy to cart it to his store, as he was closer than their normal dumping sites.
 He then sold it on wholesale to other druggists in moulded, pre-measured rounds at a rate below current prices.
 This both saved them hassle in their stores, and allowed them greater margins on the product.

 Charles used the extra money he made from the clay to buy regular supplies for his drug store.
 In this way, he was able to procure his regular stock with very little additional outlay.
 He continued selling the clay until his competitors caught onto the idea.
 But, by this time, he had managed to save $5,000, which he was to use in his next business venture.

 Hires ventures into the beverage business

 Charles was married twice: upon the death of his first wife, Clara Kate Smith, he remarried to an Emma Wain.
 He had five children.